 3) Cook a Special Meal Together

 You could go out to dinner at a restaurant, but that probably wouldn’t be as special as taking the time to plan, prepare, and enjoy a meal together.
 It could be fun to make one of his favorite dishes or recreate a recipe that you both enjoyed during your younger years.
-A quiet meal, paired with great company and heartfelt conversation is the formula for the perfect evening.
+A quiet meal paired with great company and heartfelt conversation is the formula for the perfect evening.
 It may seem like a simple activity, but it will be one that you will both appreciate.

 4) Digitize Your Childhood Pictures

 While scrapbooks hold a lot of special memories, how often do you actually look at them?
-Gone are the “olden days” of bulky scrapbooks filled with family photos that simply collect dust on your bookshelf.
+Gone are the “olden days” of bulky scrapbooks filled with family photos that collect dust on your bookshelf.
 Go through your pictures with your dad and reminisce about the past memories, like the vacations, graduations, and birthday parties that you spent together throughout the years.
-Scan the photographs into digital files, so that they are safe, more compact to store, and easier to look through.
+Scan the photographs into digital files so they are safe, more compact to store, and easier to look through.

 5) Work Together on a Project

-Whether Dad needs help fixing some things around the house or you just want to try your hand at a household project (HGTV just makes building a birdhouse look so easy...), working together to create something new is a fantastic way to bond.
-Not only will it give you time to talk and enjoy each other’s company, but it’s also a test of patience for when the project gets difficult!
+Whether Dad needs help fixing some things around the house, or you just want to try your hand at a household project (HGTV just makes building a birdhouse look so easy...), working together to create something new is a fantastic way to bond.
+Not only will it give you time to talk and enjoy each other’s company, but it’s also a test of patience for when the project gets difficult.
 This activity gives you a chance to step away from the TV and get back to creative problem solving and working with your hands, just like when you were a kid.

 Activities with Your Child, as a Parent